top of page

 The noun 'expedition' derives its etymology from the Latin word 'expeditio,' which is formed from the verb 'expedire.'
 The root word 'expedire' comprises 'ex-' meaning 'out' and 'pes' or 'pedis' meaning 'foot.'
 Originally, it referred to freeing one's foot from a snare or entanglement, implying readiness or preparedness for a journey.
 Over time, 'expeditio' came to signify a military campaign or an organized journey, highlighting the idea of being well-prepared for a specific purpose.
 This evolution in meaning from untangling one's foot to undertaking a planned journey aligns with the concept of an expedition in modern terms—a journey or voyage that is carefully planned and organized, often for purposes like exploration, research, or adventure, rooted in its Latin etymology.

-Find the meaning of expedition
+Find the correct meaning of the noun expedition:

 Try Again!